WebOfTrustInfo/rwot3-sf/draft-documents/README.md

-Here's the papers that may be coming out of the concert:
+Here's the papers that may be coming out of the workshop:

 | **Paper** | **Lead** | **Status** | **Link** |
 |-----------|----------|------------|----------|